havierYES/waifu_AI/README.md

 ## Training Data & Annotative Prompting

-The data used for Textual Inversion has come from a random sample of 56k Danbooru images, which were filtered based on [CLIP Aesthetic Scoring](https://github.com/christophschuhmann/improved-aesthetic-predictor) where only images with an aesthetic score greater than `6.0` were used.
+The data used for fine-tuning has come from a random sample of 56k Danbooru images, which were filtered based on [CLIP Aesthetic Scoring](https://github.com/christophschuhmann/improved-aesthetic-predictor) where only images with an aesthetic score greater than `6.0` were used.

 Captions are Danbooru-style captions.